St Winifred's School Choir

-St Winifred's School Choir, from St Winifred's Roman Catholic Primary School in Stockport, Cheshire, England, was a choir of children whose single entitled "There's No One Quite Like Grandma" in 1980 became that year's British Christmas number one single.
+St Winifred's School Choir, from St Winifred's Roman Catholic Primary School in Stockport, Greater Manchester, England, was a choir of children whose single entitled "There's No One Quite Like Grandma" in 1980 became that year's British Christmas number one single.

 Career

 Formation

-The choir had formed in 1968 and been recording songs since 1972, when Foley played the guitar with the choir and the conductor was Miss Olive Moore.
+The choir had formed in 1968 and been recording songs since 1972, when Miss Terri Foley played the guitar with the choir and the conductor was Miss Olive Moore.
 In 1978, they were the uncredited backing vocalists on the number one hit "Matchstalk Men and Matchstalk Cats and Dogs" by Brian and Michael (actually Kevin Parrott and Michael Coleman).
 The single concerned the paintings of L.S.
 Lowry and gave the choir their first appearance on the BBC One show Top of the Pops.

 "There's No One Quite Like Grandma"

 Their first major single under their own name came in November 1979.
-During this time (in the late 1970s and the 1980s), Miss Terri Foley trained and conducted the choir.
+During this time, Foley trained and conducted the choir.
 In 1980, the choir signed to Music for Pleasure, an EMI associated label also known as MFP and released "There's No One Quite Like Grandma" in time for the Christmas market.
 The song was written for the 80th birthday of Queen Elizabeth, the Queen Mother in 1980 by record producer Gordon Lorenz and sold one million copies, most of them Christmas presents from grandchildren.
 It spent two weeks at number one, and 11 weeks on the UK Singles Chart in total.
 It was also the only UK No. 1 single for the MFP record label.

 Over the next ten years, they would release nine albums including in 1982, Christmas for Everyone; and in 1986 Children's Party Time, which included 32 arrangements of songs including ABBA's "Waterloo" and "Dancing Queen".